 Current Commercially Available Varieties: Seed companies in the Alliance have agreed to regulate themselves by setting quality control standards for endophyte in all tall fescue varieties.
 Those varieties that meet the quality control standards label their seed bags with an “Alliance” logo (see below).
 Testing is conducted through a laboratory endorsed by the Alliance.

-The first standard is seed purity.
-All seed lots must be 95 percent pure, which means only 5 percent can be off-types, such as toxic Kentucky 31.
-In addition, all seed lots must have 70 percent viable (live) endophyte.
-This is an important standard, because the endophyte can die in storage, even though it is present in the most of the seeds.
-The Alliance standard of 70 percent ensures that seed from each company has the potential to result in highly infected fields.
+The standard assures endophyte purity & viability in seed.
+The endophyte strain in all seed lots must be 95 percent pure, which means 5 percent or less of the seed can contain a toxic (wild-type) endophyte such as those in Kentucky 31.
+In addition, 70 percent of all seeds must contain viable (live) endophyte.
+This is an important verification because the endophyte can die during seed storage, even though it is still present in living seed.
+The Alliance standard of 70 percent viable endophyte ensures that seed from each company has the potential to result in highly infected fields.